borti4938/SNES_MultiRegion_with_DeJitter_QID/installation/SNS-CPU-RGB-01/README.md

 - connect one of the _/CS.o (raw)_ pads to the lifted pin 7 of the S-RGB
 - connect _/CS.o (buf)_ to left footprint of R17 as shown in picture of R17 removal above
 - either close _SJ11_ or connect _Clk.CIC_ to CIC-lock footprint pin 7
+  - leave _SJ93_ open if you have an attenuation resistor in your RGB cable for csync (which is usually the case in CSYNC cables)
+  - (not documented on preparation part) close _SJ93_ if you opt for having _CS.o (buf)_ replacing luma (pin 7 of MultiOut) or composite video (pin 9 of MultiOut)
 - close _SJ32_ and _SJ61_
   ![](./jumper.jpg)